 Business Skills Institute | Corporate Counsel University — CLE Seminar Presented by the Greater Philadelphia ACC, Philadelphia, PA (September 19, 2017)

-K. Susan Grafton is a panelist at"BlockChains" and "Bitcoins".
-This program discusses the fundamentals of BlockChains –is there more than one? –and virtual currencies, including bitcoins.
-Speakers discuss the developing regulation of these products under securities, commodities and banking regulations.
-We also explore various uses of cryptocurrency, including through initial coin offerings.
+Speaker, "BlockChains" and "Bitcoins" program discussed the fundamentals of BlockChains – is there more than one? –and virtual currencies, including bitcoins.
+Speakers discussed the developing regulation of these products under securities, commodities and banking regulations.
+Also explored were various uses of cryptocurrency, including through initial coin offerings.